-I study public opinion on US foreign policy at two levels: how individuals formulate their attitudes towards a particular area (i.e. foreign aid, international trade, military interventions, etc.) and how and when those attitudes do/do not translate into policy.
+I study public opinion on US foreign policy at two levels: how individuals formulate their attitudes towards a particular area (e.g., foreign aid, international trade, military interventions, etc.) and how and when those attitudes do/do not translate into policy.
+My work therefore relies on both experimental and survey methods, as well as qualitative and historical ones.

 Schulman, Jonathan.
 2021.
 “Young Republicans split from Trump and GOP elders on US foreign policy: 3 charts.”
 The Conversation.
 February 12, 2021. http://theconversation.com/young-republicans-split-from-trump-and-gop-elders-on-us-foreign-policy-3-charts-154234